LIVE

 The CVA Scout V2 in .350 Legend is the cheapest legitimate .350 Legend rifle you can buy.
 Real-world retail price runs around $400.
 For that money you get a 25-inch fluted 416-grade stainless steel barrel, a synthetic black stock with CVA’s CrushZone recoil pad, a DuraSight one-piece scope mount included as standard, a KDF muzzle brake, and a fully ambidextrous configuration.
 The whole rifle weighs about 8 pounds.
 Single-shot break-action.

-I have not personally owned a CVA Scout in .350 Legend, but I shot one at a buddy’s deer camp in Indiana and the rifle does what $400 single-shots are supposed to do.
+I haven’t personally owned a CVA Scout in .350 Legend, but I shot one at a buddy’s deer camp in Indiana and the rifle does what $400 single-shots are supposed to do.
 Three-shot group at 100 yards landed inside about 2.5 inches with Hornady Custom 170-grain InterLock, which is honest deer-killing accuracy at typical Midwest brush ranges.
 The KDF muzzle brake takes meaningful recoil out of the .350 Legend cartridge, and the included scope mount accepts standard Weaver-pattern rings.

-For a hunter who wants a working .350 Legend and does not have $600 for a Winchester XPR, the CVA Scout V2 is the answer.
+For a hunter who wants a working .350 Legend and doesn’t have $600 for a Winchester XPR, the CVA Scout V2 is the answer.
 The trade-offs are obvious: the rifle is not built to the same quality level as a Winchester or Bergara, the synthetic stock looks plain, and the single-shot capacity means follow-up shots require manual reload.
 None of those matter for a deer hunter who wants to get into .350 Legend for the price of a decent scope.

 The Scout V2 platform is also offered in .45-70, .444 Marlin, and several other big-bore cartridges.
 For a budget single-shot rifle that genuinely shoots .350 Legend, the Scout V2 is the right call.
 It is also the rifle I recommend for new hunters who want to try the cartridge before committing to a more expensive bolt action.